 3. NEEWER 160 LED

-Up next we have the NEEWER 160 LED which is one of the most powerful streaming lighting on a budget you can find.
+Up next is the NEEWER 160 LED, which is one of the most powerful streaming lighting on a budget you can find.

 It has a high-quality build that makes it living proof that you can get valuable streaming lights and not make a dent in your bank account.

-There are lots of features to this streaming light so let’s see what they are.
+This streaming light has many features, so let’s see what they are.

 Who is it best for?